sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 request or request_uri parameter as defined by OpenID Connect.
 The use of the request_uri is preferred because of browser limits and network latency

-Request objects MUST be signed by the client's registered key.
+Request objects MUST be signed by the Client's registered key.
 Request objects MAY be encrypted to the authorization server's public key.

 * iGov: usable